AI peer review

 Pricing

-We charge per submission, not per seat.
-The free tier gives you pre-submission scoring (Tier 1-5) + abbreviated reports — enough for the 'should I keep polishing or submit now?' call.
-Paid submissions unlock the full 8-agent report with per-section feedback, prior-publication evidence, and the JSON export.
+Pay-as-you-go credits — you pay per run, not per seat, and there is no subscription.
+Creating an account is free and comes with 25 credits to start.
+Pre-submission scoring (Tier 1-5) costs 15 credits — enough for the 'should I keep polishing or submit now?' call.
+The full 8-agent report with per-section feedback, prior-publication evidence, and the JSON export costs 30 credits.

 Frequently asked questions